 10. Fast and Easy Woodworking Workbench Improvements

 Sometimes you don’t need a lot of features and instead wish for a simple workstation that offers you easy and quick access, improving your workflow and getting you out of the workshop faster.
-A key feature of any workbench is to offer sufficient stable flat space for cutting, storing your work materials.
+A key feature of any workbench is to offer sufficient stable flat space for cutting, and storing your work materials.
 This workbench plan is straightforward and offers a ‘no hassle’ way to get what you need.

 It includes having a plain surface with Bench Dog Holes, Vises, T-Track and T-Track Accessories, Mountable Dust Couplers, a Silicone Mat, Workbench Casters for portability, and a built-in Cabinet for storing small items that you use often.
 Make sure the cabinet does not extend in length more than the benchtop or else it will become a nuisance during work.
 It is also recommended to leave significant space between the workbench top and cabinet for you to be able to use the cabinet’s top as a shelf to easily reach your tools without having to keep them on the top of the workbench taking up space.